ferhimedamine/open-0x-dex-project/README.md

 <I>Your options vary from just getting your token listed up to a full-fledged exchange with your own branding.</I>

-<B>Always: 0% fee!
-The catch?
-Everyone benefits from an increaded volume.</B>
+<B>Remember: Always 0% fee!</B> The catch?
+Everyone benefits from an increased volume.

 Before you read any further, think about your goals.

-If your goal is to get your token and project out in the market and noticed, this project may be an option for you.
+- If your goal is to get your token and project out in the market and noticed, this project may be an option for you.

-If you your goal is to create your own DEX - with or without your own tokens - and plug into broader market, this project is a good option for you.
+- If you your goal is to create your own DEX - with or without your own tokens - and have active markets from the day one, this project is a good option for you.

-However, if your main intention is to <B>run an 0x relay and backend</B> yourself, and possibly generate some revenue by doing so, visit https://github.com/0xProject/0x-launch-kit-backend.
+- If your main intention is to <B>run an 0x relay and backend</B> yourself, and possibly generate some revenue by doing so, visit https://github.com/0xProject/0x-launch-kit-backend.
 By building your own relayer and setting fees you can generate some income.
 Flipsides of that option are: 1) you must set up a 0x relayer, 2) you must operate ("day-to-day") and 3) maintain ("upgrades") a 0x relayer, 4) you must create your own markets to 5) get traffic and 6) trading volume to your site.

 Remember that there is enough dead-or-nearly-dead DEXes out there already, and creating your clientele is harder than you think.* <I>0xchange.org approach mitigates that problem and empowers you to get where you want to be.</I>